stanfordio/truthbrush/README.md

 Currently, this tool can:

 * Search for users, statuses, or hashtags
-* Pull a user's followers
-* Pull users a given user follows
 * Pull a user's statuses
 * Pull the list of "People to Follow" or suggested users
 * Pull "trending" hashtags